-Lesson Objectives and Overview: What Lives in the Ocean explores the plant and animal life that populate the world largest habitats.
-Students will discover the names of some of these aquatic creatures and be able to categorize them correctly.
+Lesson Objectives and Overview: What Lives in the Ocean explores the plant and animal life that populate the world’s largest habitats.
+Students will discover the names of some of these aquatic creatures and will be able to categorize them correctly.
 They will learn some interesting facts about the ocean and the life forms that call it home.
-The lesson is for students in 1st grade, 2nd grade, and 3rd grade.
+This lesson is for students in 1st grade, 2nd grade, and 3rd grade.

 Every lesson plan provides you with a classroom procedure page that outlines a step-by-step guide to follow.
 You do not have to follow the guide exactly.
 The guide helps you organize the lesson and details when to hand out worksheets.
 It also lists information in the yellow box that you might find useful.
 You will find the lesson objectives, state standards, and number of class sessions the lesson should take to complete in this area.
 In addition, it describes the supplies you will need as well as what and how you need to prepare beforehand.
 Apart from the worksheets, the only supplies you will need are colored pencils or crayons.
 Before the lesson, prepare two large images to display, one of a rainforest and one of the ocean.